JaroslavTulach/netbeans-html4j/examples/jsonparse/README.md

 }
 ```
 and then it uses the generated `RepositoryInfo` and `Owner` classes to parse
-the provide input stream and pick certain information up while doing that:
+the provided input stream and pick the important information up while doing that:
 ```java
 List<RepositoryInfo> repositories = new ArrayList<>();
 try (InputStream is = initializeStream(args)) {